BigDataBiology/SemiBin/docs/usage.md

 This mode allows for parallel binning of samples and avoids cross-sample chimeras, but it does not use co-abundance information across samples.

-Using a prebuilt model means that SemiBin can return results in a few minutes.
+Using a prebuilt model means that SemiBin2 can return results in a few minutes.

 ### Co-assembly binning